damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

  #### 1. Distinguishing the disposable and non-disposable components or products
   * Recyclable
      * Materials
-     * How many tims the materials can be recycled
+     * How many times the materials can be recycled
      * How to recycle
   * Non- Recyclable
       * Materials